Constrained Bandwidth Observation Sharing for Multi-Robot Navigation in Dynamic Environments via Intelligent Knapsack: Experimental Results

 \subsection{Utility Heuristic Design}

-The utility heuristic must provide an estimate of how useful an observation from agent $a$ regarding subject $h$ would be to agent $b$.
-Intuitively, we must take into account \begin{itemize} \item the improvement in $b$'s belief about $h$ would improve as a result of $a$'s observation, and \item the relevance of knowledge about $h$'s state in $j$'s navigation task. \end{itemize} For the former criterion, we choose to measure the Kullback–Leibler divergence between the prior and posterior distributions of $\boldsymbol{\Phi}_{bh}$ for position and velocity, using $a$'s observation as the likelihood distribution; we denote this value $\kappa_{abh}$.
-For the latter criterion, we choose to forward-simulate the trajectories of $b$ and $h$, assuming a constant-velocity trajectory for $h$ based on $a$'s beliefs, and then measure the inverse-squared minimum distance between $b$ and $h$ across a horizon of $t_H$ seconds in the navigation task; we denote this value $\tau_{abh}$.
-Then, the utility for potential communication $C_i$ associated with $(a,b,h)$ is given by
+The utility heuristic provides an estimate of how useful an observation from robot $a$ regarding subject $h$ would be to robot $b$.
+We consider two primary factors in this calculation.
+First, we measure the improvement in $b$'s belief about $h$ that would result from $a$'s observation, using the Kullback–Leibler divergence between prior and posterior distributions of $\boldsymbol{\Phi}_{bh}$, denoted as $\kappa_{abh}$.
+Second, we assess the relevance of knowledge about $h$'s state to $b$'s navigation task by forward-simulating trajectories and computing the inverse-squared minimum distance between $b$ and $h$ across a prediction horizon of $t_H$ seconds, denoted as $\tau_{abh}$.
+The utility for potential communication $C_i$ associated with $(a,b,h)$ is given by